4-Port Ethernet Line Breaker with relay controlled Ethernet ports and integrated I/O module

 To ensure operation and reliability of critical systems, companies deploy redundant systems.
 Yet many devices do not meet this requirement.
 With ipELB even such devices can be used for redundant operation.

 This is achieved by connecting two identically configured devices (e.g. by assigning identical IP addresses) on two Ethernet ports of the 4-Port Ethernet Line Breaker SEC3ER.
 The passive component remains physically separated from the network.
-If the active component fails, its connection is cut while the connection of the passive device is set active.
+If the active component fails, its connection is cut while the connection to the passive device is set active.
 An automatic redundancy control of this kind can be implemented, for example, using the digital I/O interface.

 If the physical connection status of specific network segments needs to be monitored and remotely controlled, we recommend the use of ipELB.